Building a life worth living.

 • Anger issues

-Dialectical Behaviour Therapy (DBT) is a specialist evidence-based therapy for people who experience intense emotions and have difficulty in coping with them.
-DBT was originally designed to treat people who have unhealthy coping (such as self-harm, substance use, hopelessness/avoidance), however there is evidence that DBT improves life satisfaction and mood for many clinical problems.
-DBT is an established evidence-based thearpy for Borderline Personality Disorder, with excellent evidence that it is effective in the treatment for eating disorders, post traumatic stress disorder, substance abuse and other complex clinical disorders.
+Dialectical Behaviour Therapy (DBT) is an evidence-based therapy for people who experience intense emotions and have difficulty coping with them.
+DBT was originally designed to treat people who have unhealthy coping (such as self-harm, substance use, hopelessness/avoidance), however there is evidence that DBT can improve life satisfaction and mood for a variety of clinical concerns.
+DBT is an established evidence-based therapy for Borderline Personality Disorder, with evidence that it is effective in the treatment of eating disorders, post traumatic stress disorder, substance use and other complex clinical disorders.
+There is also growing evidence for DBT-based approaches in ADHD, particularly for adults experiencing emotion dysregulation and difficulties with day-to-day functioning.

 There are four core skills within DBT: Mindfulness; Emotional Regulation; Interpersonal Effectiveness; and Distress Tolerance.
 By developing skills in each of these areas, you will learn how to manage and control emotions.